 51. What does histamine release cause?

-Flushing, hypotension, excessive bronchial and salivary secretions and bronchospasms.
-Can be blocked by pretreatment with antihistamines but not atropine or neostigmine.
+It can lead to flushing, hypotension, excessive bronchial and salivary secretions, and bronchospasms.
+These effects can be mitigated with pretreatment using antihistamines but not with atropine or neostigmine.

 52. What are the adverse effects of neuromuscular blockers?

-Hypotension (histamine release), bronchospasms and excessive secretions, and respiratory failure.
+Hypotension due to histamine release, bronchospasms, excessive secretions, and potential respiratory failure.

-53. What are the drug interactions when giving neuromuscular blocking agents?
+53. What drug interactions should be considered when administering neuromuscular blocking agents?

-General anesthetics act synergistically with competitive blocking agent; Quinidine, lidocaine, and other local anesthetics and antiarrhythmic; Aminoglycoside antibiotics (gentamicin, neomycin, kanamycin, etc.) bacitracin, lincomycin, clindamycin; and, calcium channel blockers, furosemide and magnesium.
+General anesthetics act synergistically with competitive blocking agents.
+Other interactions include quinidine, lidocaine, local anesthetics, antiarrhythmics, aminoglycoside antibiotics (e.g., gentamicin, neomycin, kanamycin), bacitracin, lincomycin, clindamycin, calcium channel blockers, furosemide, and magnesium.

-54. What are the clinical uses of neuromuscular blocker?
+54. What are the clinical uses of neuromuscular blockers?

 57. What is the mechanism of action of succinylcholine?

-58. What does persistent depolarization of succinylcholine cause?
+58. What does persistent depolarization caused by succinylcholine result in?

-Blocks neuromuscular transmission by not allowing the sub-synaptic membrane to repolarize.
+It blocks neuromuscular transmission by preventing the sub-synaptic membrane from repolarizing.

-59. What do all neuromuscular blocking agents not have?
+59. What do all neuromuscular blocking agents lack?

 62. What prolongs the action of succinylcholine?